The Execution of the Doge Marino Faliero: Compositional elements and analysis

 The painting depicts the immediate aftermath of the beheading of Faliero, which had taken place on the Scala dei Giganti (Giant's Staircase) of the Doge's Palace.
 The staircase, where Marino was also inaugurated as doge, is located within the interior of the building rather than facing out into St Mark's Square.
 While Faliero's now headless body lies at the bottom of the escarpment clad in white after having been stripped of his ducal vestments, members of the Council of Ten and other Venetian aristocrats in fine, brightly coloured garments are gathered atop it, including one member of the Council of Ten who holds up the sword which was used to behead Faliero, pointing it to the Christ wall-painting above.
 In the background, walls of the loggia are dressed in flags and wall-paintings of religious subjects (such as the Virgin and Saint Mark).
 The other side of the blank staircase represents a more socially mixed group, where two individuals hold the doge’s yellow robe (which had been removed prior to the onset of the execution).
-To the left of Faliero’s corpse the executioner stands in profile.
+To the left of Faliero’s corpse, the executioner stands in profile.
 To the right of the corpse is an armed guard, who is blockading the onlookers.

-Delacroix’s pictorial narrative illustrates a moment just after the climax of the event itself - emphasizing the aftermath of the horrific event rather than its onset.
+Delacroix’s pictorial narrative illustrates a moment just after the climax of the event itself, emphasizing the aftermath of the horrific event rather than its onset.
 Alexander Potts describes Marino Faliero as looking like “a little collage,” as if composed of “several distinct, relatively flattened motifs.”
-Potts relates the scattered arrangement of the figures (such as the doge's body, his costume, the executioner, etc) to the distinct moment that Delacroix represents, with the unifying event (represented by the execution itself) having already passed.
+Potts relates the scattered arrangement of the figures (such as the doge's body, his costume, and the executioner) to the distinct moment that Delacroix represents, with the unifying event (represented by the execution itself) having already passed.
 Considering the dynamic nature of the painting, Potts states that the central tension of the scene becomes diluted.
-To achieve such portrayal, Delacroix implemented unique artistic maneuvers.
+To achieve the final effect, Delacroix implemented unique artistic maneuvers.
 Marc Gotlieb describes it as Delacroix finding “an occasion to make his own subject dissolve into decor.”
-Delacroix’s distinctive mode of expression was not met with applause - in fact, many critics such as Maxime Du Camp criticized this approach, for giving “equal value to each of the objects, from the actual human fingers to tapestries to the coats of arms that emblazon the drapes”.
+Delacroix’s distinctive mode of expression was not met with applause; in fact, many critics such as Maxime Du Camp criticized this approach for giving “equal value to each of the objects, from the actual human fingers to tapestries to the coats of arms that emblazon the drapes”.